michaeljwiebe/CarBuddy-frontend/README.md

 ## Future Development

 ### CONVENIENCE
-add update car location button to reservations allow viewing of main page of app without being signed in style sign in/sign up buttons to work with above, maybe taking the place of the hamburger button or being placed into the hamburger menu add car picture to reservations add sign in error message add titles for inputs on edit user add avg reviews to start reservation car description display car address click background to close hamburger
+* add update car location button to reservations
+* allow viewing of main page of app without being signed in
+* style sign in/sign up buttons to work with above, maybe taking the place of the hamburger button or being placed into the hamburger menu
+* add sign in error message
+* add titles for inputs on edit user
+* add avg reviews to start reservation car description
+* display car address
+* click background to close hamburger

 #### Style points
 * images remain centered on reserve car with page width change